Bewinxed/wallet-adapter-svelte-ui/README.md

 # `@solana/wallet-adapter-base-ui`

-This is a direct port of (anza-xyz/wallet-adapter)[https://github.com/anza-xyz/wallet-adapter] to Svelte 5 (Will not support older versions).
+This is a direct port of [anza-xyz/wallet-adapter](https://github.com/anza-xyz/wallet-adapter) to Svelte 5 (Will not support older versions).

 With (IMO) better UI, Accessibility, and Performance.

+# Requirements
+**Note:** Svelte 5 & TailwindCSS are required!

 ## Installation
-Make sure you install the (Wallet Adapter)[https://www.npmjs.com/package/@bewinxed/wallet-adapter-svelte] first.
+Make sure you install the [Wallet Adapter](https://www.npmjs.com/package/@bewinxed/wallet-adapter-svelte) first.
 ```
 npm install @bewinxed/wallet-adapter-svelte-ui
 pnpm add @bewinxed/wallet-adapter-svelte-ui